livenletdie/practicalMachineLearningProject/README.md

 # Training the model

 For training, I decided to use the Gradient Boosted Method ("gbm") for training.
 The first time I ran the train function with just the training data and method set to "gbm".
-After trying a number of options, the training function reported back that the best accuracy was obtained at n.trees=50.
+After trying a number of options, the training function reported back that the good accuracy was obtained at n.trees=100 and interaction.depth=4.
 Next, I decided to better control my experiment by controlling the turning parameters myself by specifying the tuneGrid parameter.
-After trying multiple parameters, I decided on using: interaction.depth=2, n.trees=50, shrinkage=0.1.
+After trying multiple parameters, I decided on using: interaction.depth=4, n.trees=100, shrinkage=0.1.
 I used 10-fold cross validation to avoid over-fitting.

 Using this, I got: